Accessible PDFs Have 4 Reading Orders

 2. TAB reading order

-That’s TAB, as in the TAB key which is often used to tab through, or navigate, a document.
+That’s TAB, as in the TAB key which is often used to tab through hyperlinks and tables in a document.
 In many assistive technologies used by those with upper body mobility disabilities, they might not use specifically the TAB key but instead have a similar mechanism that uses the TAB Order.
 These technologies assist those who are amputees, or have paralysis, tremors, side effects of strokes and heart attacks, Parkinson’s disease, or other neurologic disorders.

 Solutions